alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 $a_{1},a_{2},a_{3}$ are the component scalars of the vector.
 A vector is represented as $\vec a$ in the **Vector notation** and as $a_{i}$ in the **Index Notation**.

+Two dimensional matrices can be thought of as one dimensional vectors stacked on top of each other.
+This intuition is especially helpful when we use dot products on neural network weight matrices.

 Please see [this article][indexnotation] regarding index notation details and about *free indices*.
 In most of the derivations later on, we will use the index notation.

+In classical machine learning, example for linear regression -(line or curve fitting methodology), matrices play an important part in representing the set of modelled linear equations in matrix form and then using the matrix properties -matrix triangulation methods, to solve the linear equations.
+See [matrix decomposition] methods, example LU, QR decomposition.
+The other option is to find the optimal solution set by gradient descent, as it is computationally efficient.

+In Deep learning, the concept is not of linear regression or set of linear equations; but matrices still are heavily used to model the neural network.
+Here gradient descent is heavily used to find optimal solution.

 **Tensor**

-Since  we will be dealing soon with multidimensonal matrices, it is as well to state here what Tensors are.
+Since  we will be dealing soon with multidimensional matrices, it is as well to state here what Tensors are.
 Easier is to define how they are represented, and that will suit our case as well.
-A Vector is a one dimensional matrix.
+We have seen that a Vector is a one dimensional matrix.
 Higher dimension matrices are used for Tensors.
 Example is the multidimensional weight matrices we use in neural network.
 They are weight Tensors.
 A Vector is a Tensor or Rank 1 and technically a Scalar is also a Tensor of Rank 0.

 ## Dot product

 Algebraically, the dot product is the sum of the products of the corresponding entries of the two sequences of numbers.